buddycloud/buddycloud.com/slate/source/includes/_posts.md

 ???
 ```

-New posts should conform to the content type of the node.

-For example the `posts` node expects Activity Streams format.
+Creating a post adds a new item to a channel's node.

+???The server will timestamp the message/the client's timestamp will be respected?'

+<aside class="warning">You can define your own format for your own application nodes (for example `x-application-chessApp-move-history`).
+The [default channel nodes](#Default Channel Nodes) have a pre-defined format and will reject posts that are not formated arrording to what the server expects.
+For example, the `posts` node expects to receive Activity stream events.</aside>

 ### HTTP Request

 `POST https://demo.buddycloud.org/api/:channel-name:/content/posts`

-<aside class="warning">Requires Basic Authentication.</aside>

 ##Delete Post